-Since ancient times, makeup dawned on the faces of royalty, nobility and the wealthy.
-Today, while self-expressive, it holds a dark secret that either goes unknown or ignored; mica mining.
+Since ancient times, makeup dawned on the faces of royalty, nobility, and the wealthy.
+Today, while self-expressive, it holds a dark secret that either goes unknown or is ignored: mica mining.

-The evolution of makeup shows the natural elements that went into basic cosmetics for a basic look.
+The evolution of makeup showed the natural elements that once went into basic cosmetics for a basic look.

-Nowadays, natural ingredients give a more shimmery look because of mica, which is the dark secret behind the makeup industry.
+Nowadays, natural ingredients give a shimmery look because of a mineral called mica, which is the dark secret behind the makeup industry.

-Children as young as four years old work in mica mines in India.
-Unsafe working conditions in unstable mines, these children work long hours of the day for a mineral not only used in cosmetics, but in drywall and car paint, among others.
+Children as young as four years old work in unsafe conditions in unstable mica mines in India and Madagascar.
+These children work long hours of the day for a mineral used in cosmetics, drywall, and car paint, among others.

 The Evolution of Makeup

-In Ancient Egypt, to create a pigment in their cosmetics, Egyptians used copper and lead ore.
+Ancient Egyptians used copper and lead ore to create a pigment in their cosmetics.
 Kohl created dark eyeliners and eyeshadows.

-To represent social class in Ancient China, gum Arabia, egg whites and beeswax created a pigment that stained fingernails.
+To represent the different social classes in ancient China, gum Arabia, egg whites and beeswax made a pigment that stained fingernails.
+They were a symbol of wealth and power and it was a crime for anyone else to have stained fingernails.

 After the fall of the Roman Empire, the use of cosmetics declined in Europe.
-The Church frowned upon it as sinful.
+The Church saw it as sinful and frowned upon it.

-Female entertainers, during the Japanese Heian period (794 – 1185), painted their skin white and shaded their eyebrows and lips with colour.
+By 794 CE, the use of makeup became common in Japan.
+During the Heian period (794 – 1185), female entertainers painted their skin white and shaded their eyebrows and lips with color.

 White Powder and Paint

-A fad that continued for centuries, white-painted faces were a sign of wealth all over the world.
+White-painted faces, a trend that continued for centuries, were a sign of wealth all over the world.

 The paler the complexion, the wealthier the individual.
 Darker, tanned skin meant an individual worked long hours in the sun.

-Although a staple of success, the methods to have a paler complexion were unsafe and deadly.
+Although it was a sign of success, the methods to have a paler complex were unsafe and, at times, deadly.

-Earlier face whitening powders contained lead and other poisons.
-Women would go to great lengths, such as ingesting arsenic or bleeding themselves.
+Early face-whitening powders contained lead and other poisons.
+Women would go to great lengths for a pale complexion, such as ingesting arsenic or bleeding themselves.

 The Middle Ages